wwwjk366/think.data.science/content/post/2019-07-22-introducing-teamr/index.md

     [1] TRUE

-This is what you will get on you Teams channel:
+This is what you will get on your Teams channel:

 ![](media/kawhi1.PNG)